-- Enquiring of management, the head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to Betsi Cadwaladr University Local Health Board's policies and procedures concerned with: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - Considering as an audit team how and where fraud might occur in the financial statements and any potential indicators of fraud.
-As part of this discussion, I identified potential for fraud in the following areas: revenue recognition and posting of unusual journals; and - Obtaining an understanding of Betsi Cadwaladr University Local Health Board's framework of authority as well as other legal and regulatory frameworks that the Betsi Cadwaladr University Local Health Board operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of Betsi Cadwaladr University Local Health Board.
+- Enquiring of management and those charged with governance, including obtaining and reviewing supporting documentation relating to Betsi Cadwaladr University Health Board's policies and procedures concerned with: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - Considering as an audit team how and where fraud might occur in the financial statements and any potential indicators of fraud.
+As part of this discussion, I identified potential for fraud in the following areas: revenue recognition, posting of unusual journals and accounting estimates; and - Obtaining an understanding of Betsi Cadwaladr University Local Health Board's framework of authority as well as other legal and regulatory frameworks that the Board operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of the Board.